Constipation is a common condition that makes it difficult to have a bowel movement. It can be caused by:

 These coat the surface of the stools to make them slippery.
-This helps the stools move out of the body more easily.
+Doing this helps the stools move out of the body more easily.
 Glycerin suppositories lubricate the inside of the anus (the outside opening of the intestine).
 This makes it easier to pass hard stools out of the body.

 These help mix fluid into stools to soften them.
 This makes stools easier to pass out of the body.
 An example of a stool softener is docusate (1 brand name: Colace).

 These cause the intestine to hold more fluid.
 This softens stools and helps the bowel move them out.
-Examples include polyethylene glycol (1 brand name: Miralax) and magnesium hydroxide solution (milk of magnesia).
+Examples include polyethylene glycol (1 brand name: Miralax) and magnesium hydroxide solution (brand name: Milk of Magnesia).

 These are the harshest type of laxatives.
 They cause the bowel to squeeze or contract to move the stools out.
 Bisacodyl (1 brand name: Dulcolax) and sennosides (1 brand name: Senokot) are examples of stimulant laxatives.
 Stimulant laxatives should not be used for more than a few days.
 When these laxatives are taken for a long time, the bowel can lose its muscle tone.
 It can “forget” how to push the stool out on its own.

 Should I use a laxative to treat constipation?

 Most of the time, constipation doesn’t require treatment with laxatives.
 It will usually go away on its own.
 Or you can make changes in your diet and other habits.
 You can prevent or treat constipation by: